Wondering what to do with your summer blooming hydrangeas this summer after all of those gorgeous big flowering heads start to fade?

 As mentioned earlier in the article, hydrangeas are not heavy feeders.
 Too much fertilizer will actually hinder bloom development.
 Instead of creating more blooms, the bush will only use the extra energy to grow bigger.

-The best time to fertilize hydrangeas in the early spring.
+The best time to fertilize hydrangeas is in the early spring.
 This will help provide a boost for early season growth and a good foliage canopy.
 Fertilize with an all purpose plant food with equal amounts of Nitrogen, Phosphorous and Potassium.
 Affiliate Product Link : Jobes All Purpose Plant Food

 For hydrangeas, granular fertilizers work well to provide a slow release of nutrients to the plant.
 Avoid fertilizing late in the season.
 This can actually promote late growth that can be at risk of freezing out over winter.